Multi-threshold Accelerate Failure Time Model: Discussion

 \section{Discussion}

+{ Stute estimator for AFT model is mainly developed for right censored survival data.
+When the failure time is interval censored, usually a likelihood-based objective function is constructed to facilitate the regression estimation.
+One can incorporate change point structure in such framework and carry out the two-step estimation similar to our proposal.
+However, we note that the functional form for the likelihood under interval censoring may be quite complicated and the numerical solution may not be straightforward.
+More extensions in theory and computation are needed to provide a complete solution.

+We consider independent survival times in this paper.
+Individuals observed over time may experience multiple events of the same type, or a number of events of different types.
+Correlated survival time data require further model structures and technical assumptions to achieve efficient results.
+Two familiar approaches are the marginal model and the frailty model (Kalbfleisch and Prentice (2002), ch 10).
+In both approaches one may still consider Stute estimator for the AFT regression and our TSMCD adapts directly.
+However, the asymptotic results for such analysis are not trivial since one must take care of the inter-dependence of the repeated measures.

-Our penalization approaches can easily incorporate high-dimensional data analysis.
+The TSMCD involves the penalization approaches and thus can be easily extended to incorporate high-dimensional data analysis.
 Not many authors examined the change point problem under such settings and therefore the results in this paper could contribute significantly towards this goal.
-However, when the dimension of feature space is ultra high with an exponential order of the sample size, sually a screening step must be conducted before the application of penalization estimation.
-The detailed methodology is beyond the scope of this paper.
-We will carry out necessary theoretical and empirical studies for this topic.
+However, when the dimension of feature space is ultra high with an exponential order of the sample size, usually a screening step must be conducted before the application of penalized estimation.
+In particular, one may adopt TSMCD at the screening step and estimate the effects of individual markers using the change point structure.
+This differs from the existing literature where the marginal effects are usually modeled as a smooth function at the initial screening.
+The detailed methodology construction is beyond the scope of this paper.
+We will carry out necessary theoretical and empirical studies for this topic.}